1. Home

 Docker Image

-Having a Docker image for ClusterControl at the moment is convenient in terms of how quickly it is to get it up and running and it’s 100% reproducible.
+Having a Docker image for ClusterControl at the moment is convenient regarding how quickly it is to get it up and running and it’s 100% reproducible.
 Docker users can now start testing ClusterControl since we have the Docker image that everyone can pull down from Docker Hub and then launch the tool.

 It is a start and we plan to add better integration with the Docker API in future releases to transparently manage Docker containers/images within ClusterControl, e.g., to launch/manage and deploy database clusters using Docker images.